Mature man with short beard looking out of a window

 What evidence would I need to make a claim for industrial hearing loss?

-To bring forward an industrial deafness and hearing loss claim, you’ll need to provide evidence to support your allegations in the form of audiological assessments and other related medical records.
+To bring forward an industrial deafness and hearing loss claim, you’ll need to provide evidence to support your allegations.
+Evidence may be sourced from various sources, including:

 Can I make a No Win No Fee industrial deafness claim?